 When you hang up, they’re onto the next caller.
 This is a common complaint among huge companies.

 It’s nice to have a single point of contact, who works directly with you.

 Con: Increased Chance of Delay

 There’s a downside to the previous pro.
-Having a single point contact means you’re relying on a single person to get something done on time.
-If they get sick, have a family emergency or just get behind, there’s no one to pick up the slack.
+Having a single point of contact means you’re relying on a single person to get something done on time.
+If they get sick, have a family emergency, or just get behind, there’s no one to pick up the slack.
 In a real emergency, you may not even be contacted because they’re incapacitated.

 It’s like they just fall off the face of the earth.

 On a daily basis, you may not always be able to reach them because they’re working for several people.
 Being one person, they don’t have the resources to hire a receptionist or even a calling service.